OBOAcademy/obook/docs/howto/installing-elk-in-protege.md

 1. Paste these files in your Protege plugin directory.
 This is in one of two locations:
     - ~/.Protege/plugins (note this is usually hidden from finder, but you can see it in the terminal) or
     - Go to Protege in Applications (Finder), right click, 'Show package contents' -> Java -> plugins
+2. If a directory called `plugins` does not exist in this folder, create it.
-2. Copy and paste the two files into the plugins directory
+3. Copy and paste the two files into the plugins directory
-3. Remove old elk.jar (Ex. org.semanticweb.elk.jar)
+4. Remove old elk.jar (Ex. org.semanticweb.elk.jar)
-4. Restart Protege.
+5. Restart Protege.
 You should see ELK 0.5 installed in your Reasoner menu.

 For a video showing how to install Elk on a Mac, click [here](https://www.dropbox.com/s/n3td2n48xmwd3mj/Install_ELK_0.5.mov?dl=0)